Advanced Hydrostatic Drivetrains

 Operating ranges, new and current hydraulic motors

-The new motor is a swashplate-type unit.
+The new motor is an axial-piston, swashplate-type unit.
 Several patented and new features result in a reduction in size and weight (-60%), an increase in maximum speed (+75%) and a larger Tilt angle (+57%).
-The wider range of the displacement adjustment, and signifi-cant decrease in fluid, compression losses and friction, especially in areas of low powers increases the operating range by a factor of more than 5.
+The wider range of the displacement adjustment (tilt angle), and significant decrease in fluid, friction and compression losses - especially in areas of low powers - increases the operating range by a factor of more than 5.

 Based on the new motor geometry, the critical mechanical loads are lower and the mechanical friction losses reduced through Diamond-Like-Coating (DLC) by more than 50%.